mobify/iterstuff/README.md

 Suppose your generator yields records that you're reading from a file, or a database.
-Suppose that there may be many hundreds of thousands of records, or even millions, so you can't fit them all into memory.
-You need to do them in batches of 1000.
+Suppose that there may be many hundreds of thousands of records, or even millions, so you can't fit them all into memory, and you need to do them in batches of 1000.

+Here's one way to do this using `islice`:

     from itertools import islice
     CHUNK = 1000